YavuzYaman217/YavuzYaman217/README.md

 ## 🤝 Let's Connect

 I'm passionate about **sharing knowledge** and **helping others** in their coding journey.
-Whether it's AI/ML, embedded systems, or general programming - I'm always open to collaborate and mentor.
+Whether it's AI/ML, embedded systems, game development, or general programming - I'm always open to collaborate and mentor.

 <div align="center">